TutsWiki/source/content/blog/linux/install-software-linux.md

 <meta name="twitter:title" content="How to install software in Linux (RPM/DEB systems)" />
 <meta name=”twitter:description” content="In this tutorial we'll be covering packages, package managers and how to find, install and remove software for most popular Linux distributions.
 RPM/DEB based." />

-In this tutorial we'll be covering packages, package managers and how to find, install and remove software for most popular Linux distributions.
+In this tutorial, we'll be covering packages, package managers and how to find, install and remove software for most popular Linux distributions.

 ## Package
 Typically when you install software in a Linux system you do so with a package.
 A package is just a collection of files that make up an application.
-Addtionaly, a package contains data about the application as well as any steps required to succesfully install and remove that applciation.
+Additionally, a package contains data about the application as well as any steps required to successfully install and remove that application.

 ### Data / Metadata
-The data or metadata that is contained within a package can include such information as the description of the application, the version and the list of dependencies that or other package that this partiicular application needs in order to function.
+The data or metadata that is contained within a package can include such information as the description of the application, the version and the list of dependencies or other packages that this particular application needs in order to function.

 ## Package Manager
 A package manager is used to install, upgrade and remove packages.
 The package manager uses a package's metadata to automatically install any required dependencies.
 Package managers keep track of what files belong to what packages, what packages are installed and what versions of those packages are installed.